 No foot protection is necessary.
 Divers are encouraged to go bare foot as this is supposed to be a sensory experience (sand between your toes, wind in your hair etc.).
 Bermuda has no hide-in-the-sand stingrays or blue crabs.
 Even tender footed divers have never cut themselves on the sand.
 Severe diabetics can wear foot protection if they wish.
 Socks are best.

 Are there any sharks?

 I wish!
-There has been a world wide decline in the shark population due to over fishing and a lack of food for them as well as their senseless murder for their fins and cancer cures.
+There has been a world wide decline in the shark population due to over fishing and a lack of food for them as well as their senseless murder for their fins.
 In my 40 years of helmet diving in Bermuda I have never seen a shark.
 No!
 I did not just close my eyes.
 We are not invading any shark’s territory, as we have been diving on the same site since 1984.
 There are no gallons of blood and guts being poured overboard, as on TV shark programs, to lure them to our area.
 We have seen the odd barracuda, which we point at excitedly.
 The embarrassment of being seen sends them away.
 They are no threat to helmet divers anyway.
 We can’t give you sharks but we have seen shark suckers or remoras.
 Click here to seeYouTube of Hartleys helmet diving with a friendly shark sucker in Nassau.